BreslovTorah.com

 Cherry BlossomsIs the World Lacking… or Not?

 Birkhas HaIlanos holds the answer.
-This blessing shows us the difference between Hashem’s creatures and Hashem’s world.
+This blessing shows us the difference between Hashem’s creatures and HaShem’s world.
 Creatures have a sense of lack – we experience hunger, thirst, or any other type of deficiency.
-But creation world itself has no lack.
+But creation – the world itself – has no lack.

 This is the difference between Galus — exile — and Geulah — redemption.
-When we focus only on what we lack, we feel distant from Hashem Galus.
+When we focus only on what we lack, we feel distant from HaShem Galus.
 When we focus on His provision of what we lack, we feel His Presence, His love – Geulah.
-As we say in Lecha Dodi on Shabbos evening: “Karva Keyl nafshi, ge’alahWhen Hashem is close to my soul, redemption!”
+As we say in Lecha Dodi on Shabbos evening: “Karva Keyl nafshi, ge’alahWhen [I perceive that] HaShem is close to my soul: redemption!”

 “They shall inherit the Land forever; the branch of My planting, the work of My hands, in which I glory.”
 (Yishaya 60:21) The surge of new life in nature reassures us that ultimately nothing is lacking in our world, and in our lives.